 - One senior wealth management executive reported that people with $30,000,000 in their brokerage accounts were wiped out in days.

-A primary risk of using margin is forcing you to sell at the very time when stock prices hit bottom!
+A primary risk of using margin is forcing you to sell at the very time when losses will be large.
 And since other investors will also be forced to sell in the declining market, the market declines even further.
 When the stock market starts declining, it is best to sell some stock to lock in gains and to pay off margin; otherwise you will be forced to sell low after you bought high, which is the simple formula for losing money!

 Stocks in Margin Accounts Can Lead to Empty Voting and Payment in Lieu of Dividends